 On July 15-21, 2011, in Washington, DC, the Center for Juvenile Justice Reform at Georgetown University’s Public Policy Institute will hold its Juvenile Justice and Child Welfare: Multi-System Integration Certificate Program for Public Sector Leaders.
 The program focuses on efforts that benefit youth who are involved in more than one system of care.

-Top 10 Factors Contributing to Violent Crime-Updated-Crime in America.Net Author Leonard A. Sipes, Jr. Thirty-five years of speaking for national and state criminal justice agencies.
+Top 10 Factors Contributing to Violent Crime-Updated in 2016-Crime in America.Net Author Leonard A. Sipes, Jr. Thirty-five years of speaking for national and state criminal justice agencies.
 Former Senior Specialist for Crime Prevention for the Department of Justice’s clearinghouse.
 Graduate-Johns Hopkins University.
 See a comprehensive overview of crime in the United states at http://www.crimeinamerica.net/crime-rates-united-states/ See a comprehensive overview of the most dangerous cities at http://www.crimeinamerica.net/city-crime-rates-top-ten-cities/ Article This is […]

 Crime in America.Net We have a student question; “With all the state and local and federal budget cuts, what will law enforcement agencies do to adjust?”
 Implied is a larger question; can they continue to offer the same levels of public safety services?
 Bigger question; am I safe?
 The driving issue in criminal justice today […]

 Internet Crime Complaint Center’s (IC3) Scam Alerts This report, which is based upon information from law enforcement and complaints submitted to the IC3, details recent cyber crime trends and new twists to previously-existing cyber scams.
 Social Network Misspelling Scam During December 2010, the IC3 discovered misspellings of a social network site being used as a […]